 We had now seen it all!
 This concluded our time in Key West.
 We were ready to move on to our next destination of Naples, FL.
 As we headed back to Florida’s mainland, we stopped briefly at another beach we came across.
 This was the second beach we found in Key West, both of which were on the south side of the island.
 We really thought there would be more beaches in Key West, but as I mentioned earlier, beaches don’t seem to be the main focus there.
 The drive on the two-lane road out of the Keys was long and slow with a speed limit of 45 miles per hour most of the way.

-When we reached Florida’s mainland once again, we took a detour to Homestead, FL, where we visited Everglades National Park.
-We entered the park at the main entrance near the Ernest Coe Visitor Center and continued driving 4 miles to the Royal Palm Visitor Center.
+There are so many places to visit in Florida though, including several National Parks, making it a great National Park RV Rental destination!
+When we reached Florida’s mainland once again, we took a detour to Homestead, FL where we visited Everglades National Park.
+We entered the Park at the main entrance near the Ernest Coe Visitor Center and continued driving 4 miles to the Royal Palm Visitor Center.
 From the visitor center, we took the Anhinga Trail, a 3/4-mile loop on a boardwalk over a freshwater sawgrass marsh.
-We thought the everglades would be swampy and muddy, but the shallow water was surprisingly crystal-clear.
+We thought the Everglades would be swampy and muddy, but the shallow water was surprisingly crystal-clear.
 We could actually see the stems of water lilies reaching down to the floor of the marsh.